Understanding RFP Meaning: A Comprehensive Guide to Request for Proposals

 Signal #2: Questions Asked

-Vendors who asked 5+ clarifying questions during the RFP process demonstrated 40% better project outcomes.
-Why?
-Because asking questions shows they're actually thinking about your specific situation, not just filling out a form.
+Vendors who ask clarifying questions during the RFP process demonstrate they're thinking about your specific situation, not just filling out a form.

 Signal #3: What They Don't Say Yes To